What is Plan B and why is there speculation Plan B will be implemented?

 According to the the government website, Plan B could potentially bring in the following restrictions:

+Face masks will be mandatory for indoor venues including places of worship, theatres and cinemas, as well as in shops and on public transport from Friday, December 10, 2021.

+Face masks will not be needed in pubs or restaurants or venues where it is "not practical to wear them".

-People would also be asked to once again work from home if they are able to.
+People are being asked to work from home 'if they can' from Monday, December 13, 2021.

+And from Wednesday, December, 2021 people will need an NHS Covid Pass or negative lateral flow test to go to

 Is Plan B only applicable in England?